Brand Audit your Business using our free but detailed DIY Template. DM us NOW to get your FREE Copy.

 Step 4: Collate your audit answers.

-Your job here is not to gather surveys, and then dump the pile on your design team or brand agency.
+Your job now is not to gather surveys and then dump the pile on your design team or brand agency.
 Instead, once you have your surveys completed, review them to look for similarities and discrepancies (particularly your internal audit).
-While the responses may differ greatly, they will provide incredible insight into how your current brand is succeeding or failing at communicating your identity.
-Large discrepancies are also a symptom of why a cohesive rebrand is so necessary.
+While responses may differ, they will provide incredible insight into how your current brand is succeeding or failing to communicate your identity.
+Large discrepancies are also the reason why a cohesive rebrand is so often necessary.

 Step 5: Gather your team and come to a consensus.